Klipper3d/klipper/docs/Probe_Calibrate.md

 The x_offset is then the `nozzle_x_position - probe_x_position` and
 y_offset is similarly the `nozzle_y_position - probe_y_position`.
-Update the printer.cfg file with the given values and then issue a `RESTART` command so that the new values take effect.
+Update the printer.cfg file with the given values, remove the tape/marks from the bed, and then issue a `RESTART` command so that the new values take effect.

 # Calibrating probe Z offset